cloak-dev/docs/manual.md

 < image here >

-Once the both of you are done, click the 'run' bookmarklet to start the encryption layer.
+Once the both of you are done, click the 'run' button in the top right of your screen to start the encryption layer.

 < image here >